 EMU OIL Overview Information

-The emu is a flightless bird that resembles a small ostrich.
-Emu oil is taken from the fat of this bird during processing.
-It is used to make medicine.
+The emu is a large, flightless bird, native to Australia.
+It is also farmed there as well as in the United States, Canada and Europe.
+Emu oil prepared from the fat of this bird and is used to make medicine.

 How does it work?

-Emu oil contains chemicals called fatty acids that might reduce pain and swelling (inflammation).
-There is some evidence that emu oil might work better for sudden (acute) inflammation than for ongoing (chronic) inflammation.
+Emu oil contains chemicals called fatty acids.
+These chemicals might reduce pain and swelling (inflammation).

 When emu oil is applied to the skin, it has moisturizing and cosmetic properties that resemble mineral oil.

 - Skin damage due to radiation therapy.
 Early research shows that applying emu oil during and after radiation therapy doesn't prevent skin damage better than cottonseed oil.

 - Scaling rash, usually on the scalp and face (Seborrheic dermatitis).
 Applying emu oil to the skin might improve symptoms of seborrheic dermatitis.
 But it doesn't work as well as creams containing clotrimazole or hydrocortisone.

 - High cholesterol.